 Unfortunately, revenue gaps may be more common until the world is fully recovered.
 If you do come across extra cash, consider prioritizing an emergency fund.

 Ask your accountant, or use your accounting software, to pull together your income

-statements for the last year, as well as an up-to-date balance sheet.
+statements for the past two years, as well as an up-to-date balance sheet.

 • Current and future sales